 Puli Puli Indigenous Screen Print and Leather cross-body bag

-A lovingly handcrafted and fun cross-body bag made with a beautiful original screen-print by Indigenous artist Keturah Zimran from Ikuntji Arts (hand printed by Publisher Textiles) and a soft tan leather back with top-stitched detail.
+A lovingly handcrafted and fun cross-body bag made with a beautiful original screen-print by Indigenous artist Keturah Zimran from Ikuntji Artists (hand printed by Publisher Textiles) and a soft tan leather back with top-stitched detail.

 The pink and silver abstract shapes depict the natural rock formations (puli) found in and around Haasts Bluff.
 Here's a piece of her story:

 "When I was little I would watch my grandmother and mother paint.
 It was when I was young I realized I wanted to paint.
 I started painting in 2005 and my brother paints as well.
 He paints waru, bush fire Dreaming.

 I paint about the sand hills my mother also painted about the sand hills and the Napaltjarri sisters.